 - Wear scarves around your neck, in your hair and put a necktie on over your T-shirt.
 (No explanation needed.)

 - Mix patterns.
 (Stripes and polka dots?
 Yes, please!)

 Oh, the Places Your Students Will Go With Wacky Wednesday!

-No matter how many hybrid learning lesson plans you’ve created, Wacky Wednesday allows you to add fun, engaging, STEAM-based activities into your students’ regular routine.
+No matter how many lesson plans you’ve created, Wacky Wednesday allows you to add fun, engaging, STEAM-based activities into your students’ regular routine.
 And, as the activities above include hands-on learning and our remarkably cool programmable robots, your students will be on the edge of their seats to attend your class each week.

 To learn more about how to use Sphero products in the classroom, explore our resources for Getting Started with Sphero today.